Department of Family and Community Medicine

 He has also been the recipient of both regional and national curriculum development awards, as well as multiple teaching awards, culminating in his induction into the UTMB Academy of Master Teachers in 2007.
 In the past, he chaired the Society of Teachers of Family Medicine national conference on medical student education, and served on national task forces that led to the development of the first-ever national family medicine clerkship curriculum, and more recently, the Leading Change curriculum developed for family medicine faculty nationwide.
 Throughout his career, Dr. Shokar has remained active as a clinician and has been recognized consistently among the Best Doctors in America list since 2005.

-Dr. Shokar’s academic interests include innovation in medical education, and both leadership and faculty development.
+Dr. Shokar’s academic interests include innovation in medical education, and both leader development as well as faculty development.
 His clinical interests include cancer prevention, wellness, and health promotion.
-During his tenure as department chair, the department started a fully accredited ACGME sports medicine fellowship, developed a very successful clinical research program and transitioned TTP El Paso at Kenworthy to a patient-centered medical home (PCMH); this has improved patient access, patient satisfaction, and the overall quality and delivery of care in the clinic.
+During his tenure as department chair, the department started a fully accredited ACGME sports medicine fellowship, developed a very successful clinical research program and transitioned Texas Tech Physicians El Paso at Kenworthy to a patient-centered medical home (PCMH); this has improved patient access, patient satisfaction, and the overall quality and delivery of care in the clinic.
 The department has increased faculty scholarly and research productivity, and a number of faculty have been recipients of institutional and regional teaching and research awards.
 Further, faculty are intricately involved in all four years of the medical school curriculum.

 Dr. Shokar grew up in England and completed medical school at Dayanand Medical College in India in 1988.
 He returned to England for his residency training in family medicine, and completed his training at Banbury, Oxfordshire in 1994, and then practiced in Banbury for two years.
 He moved to the U.S. in 1996 and underwent further residency training at St. Joseph Hospital in Houston, Texas.
 He is married with three children.
-Dr. Shokar is passionate about soccer; He has actively supported Chelsea Football Club for more than four decades, and currently helps coach youth teams in the El Paso community.
+Dr. Shokar is passionate about soccer; He has supported Chelsea Football Club since 1970, and currently helps coach youth soccer teams in the El Paso community.